TheDarkNight21/infer-foundry/README.md

 # InferFoundry

 A powerful CLI tool for benchmarking ONNX models with comprehensive performance metrics.
+Automatically converts ONNX models to PyTorch for execution with fallback to ONNX Runtime when needed.

 ## Features

 - 🚀 **Fast Benchmarking**: Quick and accurate performance measurement
+- 🔄 **ONNX to PyTorch**: Automatically converts ONNX models to PyTorch for execution
 - 📊 **Comprehensive Metrics**: Latency, throughput, and memory usage
 - 🎮 **GPU Support**: CUDA memory monitoring when available
 - 📄 **Multiple Outputs**: Console reports and JSON export
 - ⚡ **Easy to Use**: Simple CLI interface with sensible defaults
+- 🛡️ **Robust Error Handling**: Clear error messages for missing external data files

 ## Installation